jcmaeng/CarND_Term2_P4_PIDControl/README.md

 ![simulator screen capture](./images/sim_capture.png)

 ## Goals
-* Estimate the state of a vehicle with given radar and lidar data via UKF(Unscented Kalman Filter)
+* Keep the center of the road with PID control

 ## Files
 * README.md: this file